r-grandorder/tri-hermes/en/pages/shimosa.md

 **Berserker of Saṃghāta Hell:**

 Technically it's still descended from the god of Ooe, but you cut through it like it was nothing!
-Sooo scary! ! !
+Sooo scary!!!

 **Berserker of Saṃghāta Hell:**